Jeff-Lewis/chef-mongodb-1/README.md

 for tackling MongoDB related problems, so MMS is the baseline for all production MongoDB deployments.

 To setup MMS, set your keys in `node['mongodb']['mms_agent']['api_key']` and then add the `mongodb::mms-agent` recipe to your run list.
 Your current keys should be available at your {MMS Settings page}[https://mms.10gen.com/settings].

+The agent can be uninstalled by using `recipe[mongodb::mms-agent-uninstall]`.

 ## MMS Backup Agent